27th Sunday in Ordinary Time

 See also these related articles:

-- Reflection Questions for RCIA Seekers: Year B – The 22nd to 26th Sundays in Ordinary Time
+- Reflection Questions for RCIA Seekers: Year C – The Third Sunday of Easter through Ascension Sunday

-- Reflection Questions for RCIA Seekers: Year B – The 13th to 17th Sundays in Ordinary Time
+- Reflection Questions for RCIA Seekers: Year C – The First through Fourth Sundays in Lent

-- Reflection Questions for RCIA Seekers: Year B – The Body and Blood of Christ to the 12th Sunday of Ordinary Time
+- Reflection Questions for RCIA Seekers: Year C – The Fifth Sunday in Ordinary Time to the Eighth Sunday in Ordinary Time